oaspiazu/dwm_openBSD/README.md

 # dwm_openBSD
 The idea of this repository is to have an OpenBSD DWM source with some patches applied.
-Some of them are just eye-candy and the other ones are interesting features that make DWM unique.
+Some of them are just eye-candy.
+The other ones are interesting features that make DWM unique.

 For more information about DWM, have a look at the website: https://dwm.suckless.org/